ankouros/pTerminal/README.md

 No user exports are needed; just run the Makefile targets.

-On some enterprise module environments, `pkg-config` metadata can be incomplete (example: `freetype2.pc` may `Require: bzip2` but no `bzip2.pc` is installed).
-The Makefile automatically creates a minimal fallback `bzip2.pc` under the same cache directory and prepends it to `PKG_CONFIG_PATH` for builds.
+On some enterprise module environments, `pkg-config` metadata can be incomplete (example: `freetype2.pc` may `Require: bzip2` or `fontconfig.pc` may `Require: uuid` but the corresponding `.pc` file is missing).
+The Makefile automatically creates minimal fallback `.pc` files under the same cache directory and prepends them to `PKG_CONFIG_PATH` for builds.

 Or, during development: